Ortham/they-fight-crime/README.md

 cargo build --release
 ```

+Export `RUSTFLAGS="-C target-cpu=native"` first to increase speed at the cost of
+portability.

 Alternatively, a very small (< 3 MB) Docker image can be built using the
 included Dockerfile.